 Grace Broadhead is a fiddler from Sandia Park, NM.
 She is a member of two local bands in Albuquerque, the Duke City Ceili Band and Jug O’ Punch.
 She is also a member of The Southwest Ramblers along with Dain Forsyth from Albuquerque, and Hughie Kennedy and Jason Turk from Cork, Ireland.

 In 2018 and 2019, Grace competed in the Midwest Fleadh.
 In 2019, her Newly Composed Tune “Chain Reaction” came in 1st place, affording her the opportunity to compete at Fleadh Cheoil na hEireann 2019.
 She has also competed in the eComórtas Ceoil in 2020 and 2021 and was awarded a gold medal in the 15-18 fiddle competition both years.
 In 2021 she also received a gold medal in fiddle slow airs and a silver medal in the lilting competition.
 In April, 2022, Grace was awarded the inaugural “Fiddler of London Diaspora Award”.

-Grace and bouzouki player Ben Williamson recently released their debut album Tipping the Scales.
+Grace and bouzouki player Ben Williamson released their debut album Tipping the Scales in 2021.